 Stephan joined the the Cognitive and Affective Neuroscience Lab as post a postdoctoral research associate in July 2014.
 During his doctoral training at the University Medical Center Hamburg-Eppendorf in Hamburg, Germany, he worked on cognitive modulation and various physiological measures of pain.
 He is interested in the modulation of our sensory experiences through contexts, expectations and social influences.
 He uses psychological, physiological, and neurophysiological measures to investigate these processes at different levels.

-Pavel Goldstein joined the Cognitive and Affective Neuroscience Lab in the fall of 2016.
+Pavel Goldstein is currently the Head of Applied Biostatistics program, School of Public Health, University of Haifa in Haifa, Israel.
+Pavel was part of The Rothschild Foundation Postdoctoral Fellowship in the CANlab from 2016-2019.
 His research focuses on investigating pain communication using physiological and behavioral tools.
 In particular, Pavel investigates the role of physiological and behavioral interpersonal synchronization in social situations of pain using EEG, heart rate, respiration, GSR, voice/face expression/ body movements automatic analysis In addition, Pavel conducts a line of web research predicting pain by voice and face expression markers, using machine learning algorithms.

 Leonie started her postdoctoral fellowship in the Cognitive and Affective Neuroscience Lab in November 2012.
 She studied Psychology at the University of Konstanz (Germany) where she became interested in affective neuroscience.
 For her PhD project at the University of Geneva (Switzerland), she used ERPs and fMRI to investigate how the brain detects interpersonal conflict and monitors action in dyadic social settings.
 Her current work extends this line of research to social influences on pain, by exploring the brain mechanisms underlying the effects of social interactions and affective context on subjective experience as well as the neurophysiological processing of pain.